-Founded in 1817 as the Duntocher Distillery, Auchentoshan stands proudly on the banks of the river Clyde, on the outskirts of the city of Glasgow.
-Founded by one John Bulloch, the distilleries early years were beset with financial problems.
-Within a few short years in fact, Bulloch was bankrupt and the distilleries future looked uncertain to say the least.
-A new hope arrived in 1834 however, when the distillery was taken over by John Hart & Alexander Filshie, who renamed it Auchentoshan – ‘the corner of the field’.
+Founded in 1817 as the Duntocher Distillery, Auchentoshan stands proudly on the banks of the River Clyde, on the outskirts of the city of Glasgow.
+Founded by one John Bulloch, the distillery’s early years were beset with financial problems.
+Before long, Bulloch was declared bankrupt and the future of the distillery looked uncertain at best.
+Fresh hope arrived in 1834 when the distillery was purchased by John Hart & Alexander Filshie, who renamed it Auchentoshan meaning ‘the corner of the field’.

-Like so many of Scotland’s distilleries, Auchentoshan was to change hands repeatedly over the decades.
-Between 1960 and 1969 it was run by the Tennents brewery but when they sold to Stanley P Morrison of Morrison Bowmore, Auchentoshan would at last find some stability.
-Today, Auchentoshan, like the rest of the Morrison Bowmore group, is part of Beam Suntory Inc.
+Like so many of Scotland’s distilleries, Auchentoshan was to change hands repeatedly over the long decades of its existence.
+Between 1960 and 1969 it was run by the Tennents Brewery only for them to sell to Mr. Stanley P. Morrison, famously of Morrison Bowmore.
+Under his stewardship Auchentoshan would at last find some stability and even today it remains part of the Morrison Bowmore group, albeit under the control of Beam Suntory Inc.

 Smell: Strong Sherry notes like Raisins & Sultanas along with Fresh Fruit… Apple, Pear, Berries… Also some Creamy Vanilla and Toffee.